14 Best Instagram Spots on Paros (With a Map!)

 Paros Agnanti Hotel – The suites here are absolutely luxurious and this is hands-down the best option if you’re looking for world class service in Parikia.
 The pool has spectacular views and the rooms all have different features – I’d go for the one with the infinity pool!
 This is a great spot for couples looking to enjoy some time together and a romantic vacation in Greece.
 The hotel is located a bit outside of Parikia, but offers a complimentary shuttle bus into town.

-Roses Beach Hotel – A great mid-range option, this hotel is a 3 minute walk to the beach and about a 15 minute walk from downtown.
+Roses Beach Hotel – A great mid-range option, this hotel is a 3 minute walk to the beach and about a 15 minute walk to downtown.
 Roses Beach Hotel is a small, family-run establishment that prides itself on attention to detail, a great location, and the perfect Greek ambiance.
-The pool, pool-side bar, private parking, and free transfer to and from the port are great bonuses that come with booking this hotel!
+The pool, pool-side bar, private parking, and free transfer to and from the port are great bonuses that come with booking this hotel.

 Getting to Paros

 The two main ways to get to Paros are via air or ferry, depending upon your starting point.
-If you are arriving from Athens, you could choose to fly (we did) or come via ferry.
+If you are arriving from Athens, you could choose to fly (which is what we did) or come via ferry.
 The flights from Athens are approximately 45 minutes vs. a ferry ride of 3-4 hours.
 For us, the ability to save time coupled with the fact that we were already at the Athens airport made it an easy choice.
 Aegean Air offers multiple direct flights per day from Athens to Paros.

 Your other option is via the ferry.
 If you are coming from another island (Naxos, Santorini, Mykonos, etc.), the ferry is an easy option.
 FerryHopper helps to find the best and cheapest ferry tickets and searches across the main ferry companies in the area.
 When moving between islands on our Greece trip, we used FerryHopper to book tickets and it was an incredibly easy process.